 Business interruption insurance compensates you for lost income if your company has to vacate the premises due to disaster-related damage that is covered under your property insurance policy, such as a fire.
 Business interruption insurance covers the revenue you would have earned, based on your financial records, had the disaster not occurred.
 The policy also covers operating expenses, like electricity, that continue even though business activities have come to a temporary halt.

 policyMake sure the policy limits are sufficient to cover your company for more than a few days.
 After a major disaster, it can take more time than many people anticipate to get the business back on track.
 There is generally a 48-hour waiting period before business interruption coverage kicks in.

 The price of the policy is related to the risk of a fire or other disaster damaging your premises.
 All other things being equal, the price would probably be higher for a restaurant than a real estate agency, for example, because of the greater risk of fire.
 Also, a real estate agency can more easily operate out of another location.

 Extra expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during the restoration period.
 Usually, extra expenses will be paid if they help to decrease business interruption costs.
 In some instances, extra expense insurance alone may provide sufficient coverage, without the purchase of business interruption insurance.

-Let the Lawrence Insurance Center, help you understand and protect all of the risks you run and all of the perils your business faces.
+Let the Hedges Insurance Inc., help you understand and protect all of the risks you run and all of the perils your business faces.
 We will do this with a well thought out and executed business insurance policy designed just for our Business Inteurption Insurance policy holders.